-When you snorkel at one of Maui’s friendly coves, your attention is first drawn to the colorful fishes darting in and out of the coral.
+When you snorkel at one of Maui’s friendly coves, the colorful fishes darting in and out of the coral first draw your attention.
 But as you swim around you may suddenly find a gigantic shape looming over your shoulder, or rising up beneath you.
-You are in the world of sea turtles and because you are neither good to eat nor likely to make a meal of them, they go about their business without paying attention to you at all.
+You are in the world of the sea turtles!
+Fortunately, you are neither good to eat nor likely to make a meal of them.
+Therefore, they go about their business without paying attention to you at all.
 Nevertheless, having a creature the size of a desk nudging close to you can be unnerving.

-As you look below, you then discover that the dark shapes you thought were rocks are actually this turtle’s sisters, cousins and aunts, lounging around on the sandy bottom, often partially snuggled under an outcrop of coral.
+As you look below, you then discover that the dark shapes you thought were rocks are actually this turtle’s sisters, cousins and aunts.
+They lounge around on the sandy bottom and often snuggle under an outcrop of coral.

 – Feeding: Almost any time of day, sea turtles may graze on algae growing on rocks or attached to coral.
 However, to really see the feast in progress, wait until dusk.
 Then the sea turtles start feeding in droves and because of the increased activity, they need to breathe every few minutes.
 Thus you will see shell backs appear and heads popping to the surface, over and over until night falls.

-– Basking: Sea turtles, like other reptiles, are cold-blooded and regulate their body temperature by seeking warmer or colder water, or by basking in the sun.
+– Basking: Sea turtles, like other reptiles, are cold-blooded.
+They regulate their body temperature by seeking warmer or colder water, or by basking in the sun.
 If you are on a quiet coastline (without swarms of noisy visitors), you may see a turtle lying on rocks near the shore, apparently dead.
-But it is not dead, and in fact due to wildlife protection laws you are forbidden to approach it or bother it.
-If you watch long enough you will see it ever so slowly rouse itself, then move in lurches back to the water, where it will launch itself and suddenly swim away as gracefully as you might imagine.
-Besides regulating the turtle’s body temperature, basking is said to elevate sea turtles’ metabolism, strengthen their immune and digestive systems, and provide vitamin D to process calcium and strengthen the turtle’s shell.
+But it is not dead, and in fact due to wildlife protection laws you may not approach it or bother it.
+If you watch long enough you will see it ever so slowly rouse itself, then move in lurches toward the water.
+There, it will launch itself and swim away as gracefully as you might imagine.
+Besides regulating the turtle’s body temperature, Experts say that basking elevates sea turtles’ metabolism and strengthens their immune and digestive systems.
+Basking also provides vitamin D to process calcium to strengthen the turtle’s shell.

-Science Speculation: Green sea turtles are one of the visible successes of the global species conservation movement.
-Once hunted to near extinction, sea turtles have made a strong comeback with the assistance of protective laws in many countries, including the U.S. Endangered Species Act and State of Hawaii wildlife laws.
-Nevertheless, worldwide they are still threatened by hunting and egg-poaching as well as by fishing nets and loss of habitat.
+Green sea turtles are one of the visible successes of the global species conservation movement.
+Sea turtles were once hunted to near extinction.
+Recently, turtles have made a strong comeback thanks to protective laws in many countries, including the U.S. Endangered Species Act and State of Hawaii wildlife laws.
+Nevertheless, worldwide turtles still face many threats.
+These include hunting and egg-poaching as well as fishing nets and loss of habitat.
 In addition, survivors sometimes suffer from excessive attention and disturbance by well-meaning but unthinking tourists.
 However, well-thought-out guidelines for reef and marine life protection are readily available.
-Green sea turtles are one of the remaining magnificent creatures still living in their natural habitat, yet close enough to tourist areas that they can be enjoyed by any visitor.
+Green sea turtles are one of the remaining magnificent creatures still living in their natural habitat, yet close enough to tourist areas that any visitor may enjoy them.

 Have you seen green sea turtles in the wild?
 What kinds of activity did you observe?